wp-plugins/wp-music/readme.txt

 ♪ Speedy response for any support request.

 == Installation ==

-1. Upload the plugin to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Follow the instructions on the plugin settings page</p>
-== Frequently Asked Questions ==== Installation ==
 For an automatic installation through WordPress:

     1. Go to the 'Add New' plugins screen in your WordPress admin area